Recently, more and more people are showing increased interest in learning how to code.

 Also, creativity and innovation is more easily sparked through collaboration.
 By working with people from many diverse backgrounds and perspectives, you’ll be able to expand your thinking and see things from different points of view.

-4. The learning will be fast and high-impact.
+4. Coding Bootcamp: The learning will be fast and high-impact.

 In other words, their syllabus is meticulously planned and cuts out unnecessary fat, which makes for fast-paced learning.